decentralized-identity/didcomm-messaging/routing.md

 All keys declared in the DID Document's `keyAgreement` section should be used to encrypt messages.
 The details of key representation are described in the [Public Keys section of the DID Core Spec](https://www.w3.org/TR/did-core/#public-keys).

+Keys used in a signed JWM are declared in the DID Document's `authenication` section.

 TODO: include details about how DIDComm keys are represented/identified in the DID Document.
 The DID Core Spec appears light on details and examples of `keyAgreement` keys.
 Clarifying language should be included here or there.

 ### DID Document Service Endpoint